nands0610/Expense-Tracker/README.md

-# Byte Me: AI-Enhanced Expense Tracker
+# AI-Enhanced Expense Tracker

-Byte Me helps users effortlessly track and manage their personal expenses through intuitive interfaces, insightful analytics, and a conversational AI assistant.
+The Expense Tracker helps users effortlessly track and manage their personal expenses through intuitive interfaces, insightful analytics, and a conversational AI assistant.

 ---